-Each fall, if you are enrolled in a Medicare Advantage plan or a Medicare Prescription Drug Plan (Part D), you will receive a “Plan Annual Notice of Change” (ANOC) in the mail.
+Each fall, if you are enrolled in a Medicare Advantage Plan or a Medicare Prescription Drug Plan (Part D), you will receive a “Plan Annual Notice of Change” (ANOC) in the mail.
 If this is your first notice, or you’re unsure what you are supposed to do with this information, you may find this article helpful.

 Understanding the Medicare Annual Notice of Change

 In late September, members of Medicare Advantage and Part D will receive a “Plan Annual Notice of Change”.
-The ANOC is sent by your plan to inform you of any changes in coverage, costs, or service area that will take effective in January.
+The ANOC is sent by your plan to inform you of any changes in coverage, costs, or service area that will take effect in January.
 All Medicare plans are required to send this document no later than September 30, or 15 days before the start of the Annual Enrollment Period.
 The ANOC is usually mailed with your plan’s Evidence of Coverage (EOC), or documentation that goes into more detail about all of your plan’s cost, coverage and benefits—beyond any new changes.

 What You Should Do

 In September, when you receive your ANOC in the mail, you should review any changes to make sure your plan will continue to meet your needs for the upcoming year.
 Plans often make annual changes to costs and benefits, which means that your copay could change, as well as which providers are in-network or out-of-network.
 When reviewing, be sure of the following:

 Providers, services and drugs you use are still available and covered under your plan.

 Any out-of-pocket cost for care and services is understood.